Eastern Pennsylvania Rugby Union

-The Eastern Pennsylvania Geographic Union (EPGU) is the Geographical Union (GU) for rugby union teams in Eastern and Central Pennsylvania, as well as Delaware and parts of New Jersey.
+The Eastern Pennsylvania Geographical Union (EPGU) is the Geographical Union (GU) for rugby union teams in eastern and central Pennsylvania, and parts of Delaware and New Jersey.
 EPGU is part of USA Rugby.

 History

-The EPRU was the first Local Area Union to hold Level I & Level II Coaching Certification programs.
+The Eastern Pennsylvania Rugby Union (EPRU) was the first Local Area Union to hold Level I & Level II Coaching Certification programs.
 Currently, the EPRU supports 82 full members and 64 high school teams.
 See :Category:Eastern Pennsylvania Rugby Union.

 The EPRU became a geographic union in September 2013 and was renamed the Eastern Penn Geographic Union (EPGU).